-In this tutorial we will show you how to install Webmin on Debian 10.
-For those of you who didn’t know, Webmin is a free control Panel for managing VPS.
-Webmin is a web based interface which is used to manage VPS web hosting server.
-With the help of webmin you can setup user account, apache, dns and file sharing and other actions.
-Webmin very suitable for beginners who do not know much about the Unix or Linux command line.
+In this tutorial, we will show you how to install Webmin on Debian 10.
+For those of you who didn’t know, Webmin is a free control panel for managing VPS.
+Webmin is a web-based interface that is used to manage the VPS web hosting server.
+With the help of webmin you can set up a user account, apache, DNS and file sharing, and other actions.
+Webmin is very suitable for beginners who do not know much about the Unix or Linux command line.

 Install Webmin on Debian 10 Buster

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt update apt upgrade apt install software-properties-common apt-transport-https wget

 wget -q http://www.webmin.com/jcameron-key.asc -O- | sudo apt-key add - sudo add-apt-repository "deb [arch=amd64] http://download.webmin.com/download/repository sarge contrib"

 Once the repository is enabled, install the Webmin package using the following command: